-BASILICA GREEN is our mission to increase climate action through innovative cultural programming.
-BASILICA GREEN also serves as the parent title that encapsulates such programming.
+A critical and expanding program, BASILICA GREEN demonstrates Basilica’s mission to increase climate action through innovative and cultural programming.

-In 2021, BASILICA GREEN will break ground on the Basilica Net Zero Campus Project, which will transform the institution’s reclaimed industrial building and campus on the Hudson Riverfront into a leading carbon-neutral destination for year-round programming and community engagement.
+This year BASILICA GREEN will break ground on the Basilica Net Zero Campus Project which will transform the institution’s reclaimed industrial building and campus on the Hudson riverfront into a leading carbon-neutral destination for year-round programming and community gathering.

 Basilica Hudson announces BASILICA GREEN with new programs and partnerships aimed at increasing climate action and sustainable community development in the City of Hudson

 “We are going to go further in our support of our planet and our local community, and to hold ourselves up as a model for what is possible for an organization working at the intersection of art, climate justice and meaningful social change.” – Basilica Hudson Co-Founder and Director Melissa Auf der Maur.
 Read more.